Investec-Developer-Community/.github/PROFILE/README.md

 # Whois?
 We're a community of 2,500+ software devs on a mission.
-We want to make Open Banking a reality in South Africa: by building open source tech with [Investec Programmable Banking](https://www.investec.com/en_za/banking/programmable-banking.html).
+We want to make Open Banking a reality in South Africa: by building open-source tech with [Investec Programmable Banking](https://www.investec.com/en_za/banking/programmable-banking.html).
 We meet up every month to share what we learn.

 # Find out more about Programmable Banking

-To find out more, check out these links, or get in touch by emailing the Investec community team at [developercommunity@investec.co.za](developercommunity@investec.co.za)
+To find out more, check out these links, or get in touch by emailing the Investec community team at [developer.community@investec.com](developer.community@investec.com)

 ## NB Community Links  :tent: